WRITTEN BY Riley Berry

 Even though restaurants have received a momentary reprieve from Uber’s unfair contract terms, any losses that they have incurred as a result of the unfair terms will not be reimbursed.
 Although the Silicon Valley giant can no longer contractually grind small restaurants to make their bread, the lack of penalties for unfair contract terms puts smaller businesses on the chopping block whilst big businesses board the gravy train free of risk and liability.

-To speak with someone regarding unfair contract terms please get in touch with the Business and Corporate Team at BAL Lawyers.
+To speak with someone regarding unfair contract terms please get in touch with the Business & Commercial team at BAL Lawyers.

 Written by Riley Berry with the assistance of Claudia Weatherall.